Computer-Generated Patterns Inspired by a Game of Lights

 Fields have some useful properties you’ve seen in grade school like:

-You can read more about binary fields on it’s Wikipedia page: https://en.wikipedia.org/wiki/GF(2).
+You can read more about binary fields on its Wikipedia page: Wikipedia page.

 We’ll introduce linear systems of equations (or simply “linear systems”) by example.